 This blog post is an excerpt from chapter 1.3 of the book Audit of Humankind

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Space Time is Not Only Scientific Theory, It’s Also a Human Singularity
+Please use the Social Network links just below to share this information from The Explanation, Space Time is Not Only Scientific Theory, It’s Also a Human Singularity